Published July 14, 2009

 I was recently perusing the Podcasting News site and found an article with some new media tips from Trent Reznor.
 Now, I am only vaguely aware of Mr Reznor, not being a Nine Inch Nails fan, myself.

 However, it was the tips themselves that fascinated me.
 And by fascinated, I mean baffled.
 It starts off well.

 Have your MySpace page, but get a site outside MySpace - it’s dying and reads as cheap / generic.

 This is good.
 No one likes to navigate a site that is trying to be too cool.
 Next.

 MAKE IT SIMPLE TO NAVIGATE AND EASY TO FIND AND HEAR MUSIC (but don’t autoplay).

 Apparently this one deserves caps, but I would like to see how Mr Reznor can make audio files easy to find and play without the use of any Flash whatsoever.

 Still, let’s continue.
 There are a few useful tips regarding updating your site frequently, and providing things to keep people coming back for more.
 Good stuff.
 However, after ten tips, I think he started to run out of ideas.

-- Get a Twitter account.
+Make interesting things.
+Get a Twitter account.
+Be interesting.
+Be real.